zhaizheng/SCRE_old/README.md

 # manifold-fitting

 This is a MATLAB implementation of  our manifold fitting method, as described in our paper
 	Yao, Z. and Zhai Z. (2020).
-[MANIFOLD FITTING BY RIDGE ESTIMATION: A SUBSPACE-CONSTRAINED APPROACH]
+[Manifold Fitting by Ridge Estimation: A Subspace-Constrained Approach]

 ## run the demo